Trevor Story Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.83 team ERA that ranks fourth among all league pitching staffs.
+- The Rays' 3.85 team ERA ranks fifth among all MLB pitching staffs.

-- Rays pitchers combine to surrender 171 home runs (1.1 per game), the fifth-fewest in the league.
+- The Rays allow the fifth-fewest home runs in baseball (172 total, 1.1 per game).

-- In his last outing on Thursday against the Los Angeles Angels, the right-hander tossed five innings, giving up two earned runs while surrendering six hits.
+- In his most recent time out on Friday, the right-hander threw 5 1/3 innings against the Toronto Blue Jays, giving up four earned runs while surrendering three hits.

+- In 20 games this season, the 30-year-old has amassed a 3.76 ERA and 12 strikeouts per nine innings, while giving up a batting average of .213 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.